Aminuxer/SSH-Ed25519-VanityGen/README.md

 | 10 | 22832694009290500 | 75848567711428400 | 151697135422857000 | 227545703134289000 |

 * My hardware too old (i686) and python too old also (3.6).
-  - Run CPU-version with --debug option for benchmark; Use seed (this data is secret !!) for generate keypair on more fresh equipment;
+  - Run CPU-version with --debug option for benchmark;
+  - Use seed (this data is secret !!) for generate keypair wuth **seed-2-openssh-key.py** on more fresh equipment;

 * It's really 100% vibe coding ?
   - Yes.
 QWEN-Coder-Next 80B/3B